Mariamjaludi/memSQL-take-home/README.md

 # memSQL Take Home

+#### Starting Application:

+Application was tested and run using python -m SimpleHTTPServer

 #### Deliverables

 Build a standalone prototype web page in HTML/CSS/Javascript.
 The design along with component interactions and logical flow is in the provided design file on Figma.

 ### Allowed Third Party Libraries

 1. jQuery (no plugins)
 2. Font Awesome
 3. Google Fonts